adamedx/autographps/ROADMAP.md

 * Add continue feature?
 * Test Release
 * Get a fix from sdk for scope helper in find-graphpermissions
+* Rename propertylist in new-graphitem, new-graphobject to propertymap
+* Add-GraphItemReference

 ### Abandoned